michalp21/michalp21.github.io/_posts/2021-10-02-folding-paper.md

 [^fold]: I assume folds parallel to the shortest of width $$w$$ and height $$h$$.
 If $$w<h<2w$$ like US Letter sheets, then folds will always alternate along width and height.
 [^decay]: And just for fun, the width and height experience exponential decay: $$215.9*.5^{25}=.00000643\text{mm}$$ and $$279.4*.5^{25}=.00000833\text{mm}$$, both ending up close to the diameter of a DNA strand.
 [^simplest]: It's the simplest too, and can technically be solved without even understanding exponentiation.
-In most cases though, people will visualize the growth of the lillies, leading them to think in some way about it.
+In most cases though, people will visualize the growth of the lilies, leading them to think in some way about it.